What can educators do to help end the opiate epidemic?

 Resources for Educators

-Generation RX provides a collection of age-appropriate, engaging resources that educate children and teens about medication safety principles, equipping them with a foundation for understanding how to use medicines safely.
+Generation RX PDF provides a collection of age-appropriate, engaging resources that educate children and teens about medication safety principles, equipping them with a foundation for understanding how to use medicines safely.

 The National Institute on Drug Abuse provides resources for parents and educators.